-When it comes to these challenging days, you need to ask yourself how badly do you want to see those results and attempt to pull out some motivation from within.
+When it comes to these challenging days, you need to ask yourself how badly you want to see those results and attempt to pull out some motivation from within.
 However, there are many people who unfortunately end up quitting.
-They are usually feeling good within the first week or so of working out and sticking to a diet until they realise that it seems too difficult to sustain that lifestyle.
+They are usually feeling good within the first week or so of working out and sticking to a diet until they realize that it seems too difficult to sustain that lifestyle.
 Everyone that goes to a gym is aware of the January newbies and you’ll notice that come February, most of them no longer go to the gym.

-You don’t want to fall into the same pattern as these people so ensure that this is the year that you focus in on your goals and begin to work towards them.
+You don’t want to fall into the same pattern as these people so ensure that this is the year that you focus on your goals and begin to work towards them.
 Let’s go through what I think are some of the best ways to stay motivated.

 1. Take Progress Photos

 If you truly are making progress from week to week or month to month, it’s incredibly important to take pictures as you can visually see how far you have come.
-This will provides you with an even greater sense of motivation to keep on pushing forwards.
+This will provide you with an even greater sense of motivation to keep on pushing forwards.
 It’s always great to see where you began on day one, where you are now and where you’re going to be in the future.

 2. Find a Workout Buddy

 Going to the gym alone isn’t particularly a bad thing.
 In fact, I know that some people prefer to workout on their own.
-However having a workout partner allows you to take your workouts to the next level.
-They can be there to help you out on heavy lifts or it may just keep you motivated to know that there’s someone else doing a similar thing to you.
+However, having a workout partner allows you to take your workouts to the next level.
+They can be there to help you out on heavy lifts or it may just keep you stay motivated to know that there’s someone else doing a similar thing to you.